SpartnerNL/laravel-excel-docs/4.x/getting-started/upgrade.md

 [[toc]]

+## Upgrading to 4.x from 3.1

+Version 4.x is backwards compatible with 3.1.
+Only features were added.

+__Additions__

+* Column exports
+* Column imports

+__Deprecations__

+* Queued exports are deprecated and will be removed in 5.x.
+Please check the performance documentation for the new and improved way.

 ## Upgrading to 3.1 from 3.0

 Version 3.1 is backwards compatible with 3.0.
 Only features were added in this release.